minss13/minss13/README.md

 My name is Mina Türkyaşar.
 I am a freshman student at Bilkent University.
-My major is CS (computer science) and I am currently learning Java.
+My major is CS and I am currently learning Java.

 <!--
 **minss13/minss13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.